Saturday, December 22, 2012

-The cookies seemed to take a long time to bake.
-Every day it seemed she was mixing dough, or had a batch in the oven.
-Mother always thought big, I began to wonder exactly how many cookies she planned to bake.
-But it was her gig, I didn't interfere.
+It seemed like The cookies were taking a long time to bake.
+Every time we talked she was mixing dough, or had a batch in the oven.
+And I knew that Patsy always thought big, I began to wonder exactly how many cookies she planned to bake.
+But it was her gig, and I didn't interfere.

 Finally the cookies were ready to ship.
 At that point I asked her point blank how many she had made.
 "Eleven Hundred" she said somewhat sheepishly. ""Eleven Hundred Cookies?"
-I asked. ""No" came her reply.
-"Eleven Hundred Dozen".
+I asked. ""No," she replied tentatively- "Eleven Hundred Dozen."

 Eleven Hundred Dozen.
 Eleven Hundred DOZEN.
-She baked Thirteen Thousand Two Hundred cookies to send to the desert to feed to troops that she would never meet.
+She baked Thirteen Thousand Two Hundred cookies to send to the desert to feed to young men and women that she would never meet.
 She spent more than a month on the project.
 The Marines had to send four trucks to pick them all up.
 She received a Commendation from the Marine Corps Commander.

 I told this story at the time to a client who chuckled and said, "Your Mother is quite a patriot".
 Yes, she was.
 And she was quite a Mom.

 Originally published in Feb.
 2008.
 Merry Christmas, Patsy.